Tips to get approved for the Capital One Spark Miles for Business

 - Never declared bankruptcy or defaulted on a loan

-- Have NOT been more than 60 days late on a loan in the past year
+- Have not been more than 60 days late on a loan in the past year

 - Have had a loan or credit card for 3+ years with a credit limit of $5,000+

 A credit score of 720 or higher is typically considered very good to excellent.

-Even if you generate a small amount of business revenue, you can still be eligible.
-Remember, you personally guarantee the credit line on a small business card.
-So the bank considers factors like your total household income and personal credit score when evaluating your application for the Capital One Spark Miles card.
+The Capital One Spark Miles is meant for small-business owners.
+It’s not as hard as you may think to qualify for a small-business card if you have a side hustle like selling on Etsy or driving for Uber and generate a small amount of revenue.
+Remember, you personally guarantee the credit line on a small business credit card.
+So the bank considers factors such as your total household income and personal credit score when evaluating your application for the Capital One Spark Miles card.

 Most banks have application rules to prevent folks from opening lots of new credit cards in a short timeframe.

-As a reminder, Capital One pulls all 3 main credit bureaus when they process your application.
-So applying for a card from Capital One has a bigger temporary effect on your credit score.
+Unlike American Express, Capital One reports business cards to the credit bureaus.
+This means any new small-business cards with the bank will appear on your personal credit report.
+As a reminder, Capital One pulls all three major credit bureaus when they process your application, so applying for a rewards credit card from Capital One has a bigger temporary effect on your credit score.
 This isn’t a big concern if you only plan to apply for one card.

-If you’re thinking of applying, consider these tips to increase your approval chances:
+Before applying, consider these tips to increase your approval chances:

 - Check your credit score – Capital One says only folks with “excellent” credit should apply